qianyu-berkeley/lifelong_learning/spark/spark_streaming_notes.md

 * If undefined (default): The query will be executed as soon as the system has completed processing the previous query
 * Fixed Interval micro-batches: `.trigger(Trigger.ProcessingTime("2 minutes"))` The query will be executed in micro-batches and kicked off at the user-specified intervals
 * One-time micro-batch: `.trigger(Trigger.Once())` The query will execute only one micro-batch to process all the available data and then stop on its own
+  * streaming trigger runOnce is better than batch job, why?
+    * Bookkeeping: structured streaming does low-level bookkeeping
+    * Table level atomicity (fault-tolerance: Structured Streaming commits all files created by the job to a log after each successful trigger.
+When Spark reads back the table, it uses this log to figure out which files are valid.)
+    * Stateful operations across runs: With Structured Streaming, it’s as easy as setting a watermark and using dropDuplicates().
+By configuring the watermark long enough to encompass several runs of your streaming job, you will make sure that you don’t get duplicate data across runs.
 * Continous w/fixed checkpoint interval: `.trigger(Trigger.Continuous("1 second"))` The query will be executed in a low-latency

 ## Fault tolerance and restart